CarlijnQuik/File-Manager-App/PROCESS.md

 *Week 3*
 TODO list;
-- Enable the user to download Drive files
+- Enable the user to download Drive files (done)
 - Enable the user to "open with" Drive Files (done for url in explorer or Drive App)
 - Enable the user to remove files
 - Enable the user to rename files
 - Enable the user to select (all) files
 - Enable the user to move files
 - Enable the user to create a file (done)
+- Enable the user to open a folder

 #### Day 4
 - Created a week 3 and 4 TODO list